5 The (actual) music, the music itself, musical

 The value of playing (or singing) “musically” is a genuinely sacred value in the conservatory, quite possibly the ultimate value… (1988, 51) [For] it is commonly held among conservatory musicians … that a person either is or isn’t “musical,” and on such matters there is little that can be done to change things one way or the other.
 The statements that Johanna was “unmusical” were parallel in their thrust with saying that she was untalented.
 The voice faculty’s judgement of Johanna was in effect a statement of doom.
 (1988, 65)

 ‘Musical’ is thus the stamp of approval on your musical identity card: if you’ve got it you’re allowed to seek work, if you haven’t you’re not.
 The musicianship it accepts and the identities it permits are, of course, those that are currently normative.
 You may be accused of being unmusical either for not using the expressive resources of normative style (for sounding dull, in other words), or for using non-normative expressivity (for being unconventional); and a norm-constrained imagination in your listener may be unable to tell the difference, another factor that makes unconventional performance risky.
 In both cases you are failing to play by the rules, although obviously the second case is much more intriguing.
 Musicality in the first sense, of being interesting, can be taught; it is not a natural gift, god-given, in your genes, there or not.
 A good teacher usually has little difficulty in showing a student with adequate technique how to be musically interesting.
-(There’s a nice example of this in Bach playing, facilitated by András Schiff in a masterclass in Gstaad.).

 Musicality in the second sense we have already seen constantly changing over time.
 One of my favourite examples is provided by the Slåttebrekk and Harrison website on Grieg’s playing of his own scores, mentioned in Chapter 3.
 Grieg’s musicality is quite unlike that of the modern Grieg ‘specialists’ they offer as counter-examples: the sound clips they provide are well worth listening to.
-Any number of early recordings of singers and violinists make the same point: their ensemble (or seeming lack of it, although in fact it may be carefully calculated for expressive purposes we now don’t even hear),[9] their very different vibrato, and above all—because we find it so horrifying today—their portamento, are all liable to be condemned as hopelessly unmusical now.
+Any number of early recordings of singers and violinists make the same point: their ensemble (or seeming lack of it, although in fact it may be carefully managed for expressive purposes we now don’t even hear),[9] their very different vibrato, and above all—because we find it so horrifying today—their portamento, are all liable to be condemned as hopelessly unmusical now.
 And yet these were the superlative performers of their day.
 What is musical changes.
 That is why it’s easy to use as a license to work: it guarantees adherence to current norms.
 But it is not an absolute value, and it is wide open to abuse in the interests of preventing experimentation and the development of new ways of being musical.

 And so again, this is a coercive word, used not because it rests in any objectively-demonstrable facts about musical ability but simply as another tool for constraining difference.
 If we weren’t so afraid of unconventional playing there would be no need for it.
 But we are, and it serves all too useful a purpose in performance policing.
 What is wrong with difference given that music can be made from one and the same score in so many different ways?
 If WCM training and practice are infected by delusions as gross and yet as powerful as these, on what other delusions does it rest?